 It is important to note that not all data collected from each company was used in every statistical calculation.
-This report represents the most comprehensive single source of data on a diverse industry over a broad geographic region and within multiple markets and is based on the best available data.
+This report represents the most comprehensive single source of data on a diverse industry over a broad geographic region, is within multiple markets and is based on the best available data.

-Size of the Lease Fleet
+Size of the Lease Fleet:

 MBI estimates that there are over 500,000 code compliant relocatable buildings in use in North America today.
-Public school districts across North America collectively own and operate about 200,000 relocatable classrooms. with the industry owning and leasing about 330,000 buildings.
-Additionally, many construction companies own a fleet of construction offices that move from site-to-site.
-These figures do not include noncoded units such as personal storage units, although these units typically make up about 15 percent of a provider's fleet.
+Public school districts across North America collectively own and operate about 200,000 relocatable classrooms, with the industry owning and leasing about 300,000 buildings.
+Additionally, many construction companies own their fleet of construction offices that move from site-to-site, not included in this data.
+These figures also do not include noncoded units such as personal storage units, although these units typically make up about 15 percent of a provider's fleet.